|Guide||♦||13 Triplogs||1 Topic|

 Cliff Spring Trail is a delightful short steep trail that winds down from the road and an overlook of Angel's Window.
 The trail starts on the other side of the pull-off, just a little ways from the end of the Cape Royal Road.
 There is a spot with enough room for 3 or 4 cars to pull off.

 The trail takes off next to a sign.
 Just a little bit down the trail is a Granary that is signed.
 The trail then wanders down a creek bed through the Ponderosas.
-Here it gets a little rocky so watch the footing.
+Here it gets a little rocky, so watch the footing.
 It crosses back on the north side and starts along the cliff face.
-There is an over hang of Coconino sandstone with the fine sand lining the trail.
+There is an overhang of Coconino sandstone with fine sand lining the trail.
 There the sun shines off the other side and lights up the cliffs.
-You will start to see into the main canyon looking down this side canyon.
-As you walk along the cliff you come to the spring.
-The water drips down the sandstone and pools on the cliff side under the overhang.
-The spring isn't the prettiest but it is always neat to see water anywhere in Arizona.
-There are hand prints on the side of the wall here but are the works of modern day people and not ancient arizonians.
+You will start to see into the main canyon, looking down this side canyon.
+As you walk along the cliff, you come to the spring.
+The water drips down the sandstone and pools on the cliffside under the overhang.
+The spring isn't the prettiest, but it is always neat to see water anywhere in Arizona.
+There are handprints on the side of the wall here, but they are the works of modern-day people and not ancient Arizonians.
 You can continue just a little bit farther on the trail but ends up quickly.

 You go back up the same trail to the trailhead.
 Don't forget to view Angel Window before you drive away.